One of Florence’s most famous tourist attractions is the Uffizi Gallery, where you can admire many Greek Mythology masterpieces.

 This is one of the most famous love stories in Greek mythology.

 20. La Primavera (The Allegory of Spring)

-Next to Mercury stand the Three Graces, who represent the feminine virtues of Chastity, Beauty and Love.
+The Three Graces represent the feminine virtues of Chastity, Beauty, and Love.

 You need to watch/listen to the music video below – La Primavera.